kstenerud/concise-encoding/cte-specification.md

 Some pseudo-objects must refer to a real object, while others (for example comments) stand on their own.

+#### Referring Pseudo-objects

+"Referring" pseudo-objects refer to the next object following at the current container level.
+This will either be a real object, or a non-invisible pseudo-object

+#### Invisible Pseudo-objects

+Invsible pseudo-objects are effectively invisible to referring pseudo-objects, and are skipped over when searching for the object that is being referred to.

 ### Marker

-A marker tags a real object in the document with a [tag name](#tag-name) such that it can be referenced from another part of the document.
-The next real object following a marker is associated with the marker's tag name.
+A marker is a referring, invisible pseudo-object that tags the next object with a [tag name](#tag-name) such that it can be referenced from another part of the document.

 A marker begins with the marker initiator (`&`), followed immediately (with no whitespace) by a [tag name](#tag-name).

 Rules:

- * A marker cannot "see" a pseudo-object.
-It marks the next real object encountered in the current container.
  * A marker cannot mark an object in a different container level.
 For example: `(begin-list) (marker+tag) (end-list) (string)` is invalid.
  * Marker tags must be unique in the document; duplicate marker tags are invalid.
- * If a tag name is followed by a value whose type's valid starting characters intersect with characters that are valid for a tag name (i.e. the tagged value's type can start with characters that are also valid in a positive integer or unquoted string), the tag name and tagged value must be separated by whitespace.
+ * Marker tags must be followed by whitespace.

 Example:

-    [ &remember_me "Pretend that this is a huge string" &1{a = 1} &2 -100_000_000_000]
+    [ &remember_me "Pretend that this is a huge string" &1 {a = 1}]

-The string `"Pretend that this is a huge string"` is marked with the tag `remember_me`, the map `{a=1}` is marked with the tag `1`, and `-100_000_000_000` is marked with the tag `2`.
-In this example, `&2` must be separated by whitespace from `-100_000_000_000` because `-` is a valid character in a tag name.
+The string `"Pretend that this is a huge string"` is marked with the tag `remember_me`, and the map `{a=1}` is marked with the tag `1`.

 #### Tag Name